HunterMuratore/discord-spammer/README.md

 If you have an questions about the app or would like to contribute in any way please feel free to reach out to me!

+### Answers

+>If you log out of the Discord spam account on your web app the Authentication token might change.
+If you are receiving a 401 Unauthorized error you likely have to repeat [these](#getting-an-authentication-token) steps to get a new AUTH token.

 Email:
 >[muratoreh@gmail.com](mailto:muratoreh@gmail.com?subject=[GitHub]%20Form%20Forwarder)